Background

 servant.
 He used his wife's spinning wheel to wrap silk

-would with a large air gap between turns, or a single
+with bare wire wound with a large air gap between turns, or a

 Telegraph